xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

 	Items []VolumeSnapshotContent `json:"items" protobuf:"bytes,2,rep,name=items"`
 }

-// VolumeSnapshotContentSpec is the spec of the volume snapshot data type VolumeSnapshotContentSpec struct {
+// VolumeSnapshotContentSpec is the spec of the volume snapshot content type VolumeSnapshotContentSpec struct {
 	// Source represents the location and type of the volume snapshot VolumeSnapshotSource `json:",inline" protobuf:"bytes,1,opt,name=volumeSnapshotSource"`